01 December 2016

 The bottom line is that you need to consider your needs and abilities and not worry about what DEV Group is doing.
 You need to make everything work for you.

 21 November 2016

-Anyone including military, law enforcement, and the Citizenry who by profession or just choice chooses to prepare for a deadly encounter that they know not the time and place of must develop proper mindset.
+Anyone including military, law enforcement, and the Citizenry who by profession or just choice chooses to prepare for interpersonal violence that they know not the time and place of must develop proper mindset.
 Many incorrectly believe that the fighting mindset is the foundation of that mindset.

 In law enforcement, we talk about going making sure you go home at the end of your shift.
 That is important, but it is more important for every person to arrive home at the end of their day as mentally, spiritually, and physically whole as possible.
 It all comes down to longevity and balance.
 If you make it home but are so wound up that you cannot enjoy your family and friends along with what you have worked for, why bother?

 To stay mentally sharp and physically ready, you must adopt a when/then and not an if/then mindset.
 You need to learn to use your intuition and past experiences to anticipate events and people's actions.
 Find efficient and economical solutions to challenges you face every day from rude and passive aggressive coworkers to what time to go to the gym to be able to get on equipment you want when you want it.

 In Steven Covey's best-selling book, The Seven Habits of Highly Effective People, my favorite chapter is #3 "Putting first things first."
 He discusses the four quadrants that I will bastardize here for my own purposes.

 Quadrant 1- Crisis (both real and manufactured)

 Quadrant 2- Handling things to prevent them from becoming a crisis.